wijerasa/HCS7806_09_18_2015/Install_Software.rst

             500 http://us.archive.ubuntu.com/ubuntu/ trusty/universe amd64 Packages

 .. warning:: Not all the Linux distributions have fastqc in their repos.
-If you see *Unable to locate package* warning you have to use following method to install your software.
+If you see *Unable to locate package* warning you have to use other methods described in this class to install your software.